ryleelyman/Site/service.md

 # Service

-- In the 2019--2020 academic year I am organizing a reading group on a to-be-determined topic related to geometric group theory.
+- In the 2019--2020 academic year I am organizing a reading group on Thurston's Geometrization program, the Virtually Haken and Virtually Fibered conjectures, and Agol's theorem.

+- In Fall 2019 I am mentoring David Tu in a Directed Reading Program project on the topic of Category Theory.

 - I am a co-organizer of the Tufts Directed Reading Program.

-- I am one of two stewards representing the Math department in the graduate student union.
+- In 2018 I was one of two stewards representing the Math department in the graduate student union.

 - In 2018, I was Treasurer of the [Organization of Graduate